turingschool-examples/pizza-express/README.md

 app.use(express.static('static'));
 ```

 By default, `express.static` serves everything in the `static` directory from the root.
-That said, it doesn't do the thing where it will serve `index.html` if no file name is given—like Apache or some other static asset webserver would.
+That said, it doesn't do the thing where it will serve `index.html` if no file name is given—like Apache or some other static asset web server would.
 We would likely combine both of these approaches to because Express won't serve `index.html` at `/` otherwise.

 At this moment, your `server.js` should look something like the code sample below and your tests should be passing.